-Caring Moments, Caring Occasions
+Transpersonal Caring Moments, Caring Occasions

-A caring moment involves an action and choice by both the nurse and the other.
-The moment of coming together presents them with the opportunity to decide how to be in the moment and in the relationship as where as what to do with and during the moment.
+A transpersonal caring moment involves an action and choice by both the nurse and the other.
+The moment of coming together presents them with the opportunity to decide how to be in the moment and in the relationship, as what to do with and during the moment.
 If the caring moment is transpersonal, each feels a connection with the other at the spirit level, thus it transcends time and space, opening up new possibilities for healing and human connection at a deeper level than physical interaction.
 I quote:

 ...we learn from one another how to be human by identifying ourselves with others, finding their dilemmas in ourselves.
 What we all learn from it is self-knowledge.
 The self we learn about …is every self.
 IT is universal – the human self.
 We learn to recognize ourselves in others…(it) keeps alive our common humanity and avoids reducing self or other to the moral status of object.

-Caring (Healing) Consciousness
+Transpersonal Caring (Healing) Consciousness

-The one caring and the one being cared for are interconnected; the caring-healing process is connected with the other human(s) and the higher energy of the universe; the caring-healing-loving consciousness of the nurse is communicated to the one being cared for; caring-healing-loving consciousness exists through and transcends time and space and can be dominant over physical dimensions.
+The one caring and the one being cared for are interconnected; the caring-healing process is connected with the other human(s) and the higher cosmic energy of the universe; the heart-centered, caring-healing-loving consciousness of the nurse is communicated to the one being cared for; caring-healing-loving consciousness exists through and transcends time and space and can be dominant over physical dimensions.

 The Future of Nursing